 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where chlorocalcite typically forms.
+Look in fumarole deposits country, the host setting where chlorocalcite typically forms.
 If you start seeing sylvite, halite, hematite in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescent coatings, granular aggregates habit, so train your eye for that shape before scanning the outcrop.